CP5013 - Critical & Contextual Studies 2 (Art) (2023/24)

 |Credit rating for module||30|

-|Total study hours||300|
+|Total study hours||297|

-Critical and Contextual Studies 2 continues to orient and critically engage students in the history and theory of their discipline, its extent and conventions, and its broader social and material context in culture and contemporary practice.
-It builds on studies undertaken in Level 4 and prepares students as independent thinkers, capable of selecting an appropriate topic and producing a sustained piece of independent study in the form of a dissertation in Level 6.
+Critical and Contextual Studies 2 will continue to critically engage you in the history, theory and practice of your discipline, its extent and conventions, and its broader social and material context in culture and contemporary practice.
+You will build on studies undertaken in Level 4 and develop into independent thinkers, capable of selecting an appropriate topic and producing a sustained piece of independent study in the form of a dissertation in Level 6.

 Prior learning requirements

 The following themes and learning activities for Critical and Contextual Studies 2 are indicative.

 Balance of independent study and scheduled teaching activity